 With patient safety and best patient outcomes in mind, every aspect of the hospital’s operation is controlled by a system of integrated digital technology.
 The new hospital has been designed to enable adaptation to future medical needs and facilitate the training requirements for medical students, residents, and fellows.
 It has 24 surgical suites, two endoscopy suites, and 83 adult intensive care rooms as well as a 96-bed Level III neonatal intensive care unit.
 A library named in honor of Ob/Gyn Chairman Emeritus Jack A. Pritchard, M.D., offers a quiet place for trainees to relax and study.

 Across Medical Center Drive from the hospital, the Simmons Ambulatory Surgery Center offers state-of-the-art technology for ambulatory surgical cases.

-Outpatient Building is a new outpatient facility where UT Southwestern faculty members see patients and perform day surgery.
+Outpatient Building is an outpatient facility where UT Southwestern faculty members see patients and perform day surgery.
 This seven-floor clinical center also includes full laboratory and radiology services.
 Drs.
-Schaffer, Corton and Rahn see UT Southwestern Health System patients at the Outpatient Building along with the FPMRS fellows.
-The new outpatient facility is dedicated to ambulatory care services and is the latest addition to the UT Southwestern Medical Center's University Hospitals and Clinics.
-It is adjacent to St. Paul University Hospital.
+Schaffer, Corton, Florian-Rodriguez, and Rahn see UT Southwestern University Hospital and Clinic patients at the Outpatient Building along with the FPMRS fellows.
+The facility is dedicated to ambulatory care services and is near Clements University Hospital.

-UT Southwestern Center for Minimally Invasive Surgery is located on the UT Southwestern campus.
+The Simulation Center is located on the UT Southwestern campus.
 It is a comprehensive educational, clinical, and research facility that is dedicated to advancing minimally invasive surgery.
 Opportunities are available for fellows with an interest in obtaining these skills.